 From cleansers to toners to serums, the skin care landscape has become more diverse and complex than ever before.
 As the search for new and natural ingredients expands, one ingredient has begun to find its way into skin care products: CBD.
 Unfortunately, misinformation and the general lack of research have resulted in plenty of skepticism from skin care enthusiasts.
-Read on to learn more about the most common CBD skin care myths.
+Read on to learn more about the most common 5 myths about CBD skin care.

 Myth #1: CBD can’t be delivered via the skin.